 Gaeltacht is the Irish language word for an Irish/Gaelic speaking region.
 The Gaeltacht areas are small rural pockets of Ireland where the Irish language (Gaeilge) is the first language of those that live here and is widely used.
-In the Gaeltacht schools Irish is the language of learning for all the subjects, even learning Spanish!
+In the Gaeltacht schools Irish is the language of learning for all the subjects studied.

-'We are working on a new 'learning space' in the hotel this Winter, plans are afoot for Conversational Irish Language Classes mixed with some Irish ballad singing, as we love the language, and want people to enjoy being able to speak a few words and have the crack while doing so.'
+'We have a new meeting room in the hotel and are planning Conversational Irish Language Classes mixed with some Irish ballad singing, as we love the language, and want people to enjoy being able to speak a few words and have fun while doing so.'

 Make a start,